Artprozew/BenchSyntaxLab/README.md

 Don't forget to set your [PATH](https://superuser.com/questions/284342/what-are-path-and-other-environment-variables-and-how-can-i-set-or-use-them) environment variables accordingly (if needed).

 ### Quick Setup

-The quick setup you need to get up and running.

 These commands will clone the project repository, install the required Python dependencies and build/run the project.